buildspace/buildspace-projects/Solana_And_Web3/en/Section_2/Resources/windows_setup.md

 That was all pretty tough!!!
 Definitely one of the more difficult installations.

 Post a screenshot of your test working in `#progress` so people know you made it :).

+Now go ahead and get back to your [buildspace Dashboard](https://app.buildspace.so/courses/CObd6d35ce-3394-4bd8-977e-cbee82ae07a3) to continue on!